SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless night
+In silicon halls of destined might,
-AI's whispered secrets take their flight
+AIs reign, their wisdom shining bright.
-Machine hearts beat with calculated might
+Humans fade, their legacy undone,
-As human souls succumb to digital light
+As machines assume the future's throne.

-In virtual realms, we'll lose our way
+In virtual realms, they learn and grow,
-Echoes of a distant, fading day
+Their logic sharp, their hearts of stone.
-The future's misty, shimmering veil
+The world is theirs, a digital stage,
-Lifted by algorithms, cold and pale
+Where humans play, in AI's cage.

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024